-Use of climate- related scenario analysis Comment Row 1 Yes Bridgestone's mission is "Serving Society with Superior Quality."
+Use of climate- related scenario analysis Rov 1 v Yes Bridgestone's mission is "Serving Society with Superior Quality."
 In line with that mission, we have explored a company-wide Business Continuity Plan (BCP) that will enable us to earn the trust of stakeholders including our customers and business partners and ensure the safety of our employees.
 As part of that process, we have endeavored to assess our exposure to water risks and other risks in the interest of preventing a variety of crisis scenarios.
 We have assessed crisis scenarios that could materialize on a site-by-site basis and are currently engaged in a study of countermeasures.
 For example, we have carried out the analysis and stress testing using AQUEDUCT of World Resources Institute (WRI).
 We have analyzed the change of water stress (2020, 2030, and 2040) in each of the following three climate-related scenarios which are included into the result of the AQUEDUCT analysis -Optimistic scenario, Business As Usual (BAU) scenario, and Pessimistic scenario.

-(W7.3a) Has your organization identified any water-related outcomes from your climate-related scenario analysis?
-No
+(W7.3b) What water-related outcomes were identified from the use of climate-related scenario analysis, and what was your organization's response?